 Barbers and cosmeticians are required to be licensed in every state.
 While licensing standards vary by state, most have a minimum requirement for age, education level and hours of training.
 In addition to meeting those requirements, prospective barbers and cosmetologists need to pass a state licensing exam.
 Some states may allow individuals to transfer a license from another state and may require that those seeking reciprocity to take a shorter training program that's specific to state laws and then take an exam.

-While jobs at high-end salons and shops will be competitive, reported the BLS in 2010, cosmetologists are expected to see average employment growth of 16% from 2010-2020.
-The BLS indicated that employment of barbers was expected to increase only 7% during that same time, which is slower than average growth.
+While jobs at high-end salons and shops will be competitive, cosmetologists are expected to see average employment growth of 13 percent from 2012-2022.
+The BLS indicated that employment of barbers was expected to increase 11 percent during that same time.
 The projected job growth was attributed to the need to replace barbers and cosmetologists who leave the field.

-In May 2012, the BLS reported that the median annual salary for a barber was $25,090, while hairdressers, hairstylists and cosmetologists earned a median annual salary of $22,700.
+In May 2013, the BLS reported that the average annual salary for a barber was $27,710, while hairdressers, hairstylists and cosmetologists earned a median annual salary of $27,530.
 These professionals may earn additional money through tips from clients.